Course Outline

 Playbooks for Government

-• Roles and their application in government workflows
+• Roles and their significance in organizing tasks.

-• Inclusion of tasks and playbooks to streamline operations
+• Inclusion of playbooks to manage complex workflows.

-• Loops for repetitive tasks to enhance efficiency
+• Loops for repetitive actions in configuration management.

-• Dry Run to test configurations without making changes
+• Dry Run to preview changes without applying them.

-• Error Handling to ensure robust and reliable automation
+• Error Handling to ensure robustness in playbook execution.

-• Prompts for interactive user input during playbook execution
+• Prompts for interactive user input during playbook runs.

-• Running playbooks interactively to support dynamic operational needs
+• Running playbooks interactively to address dynamic requirements.

 Dealing with Modules for Government

-• Overview of commonly used modules in government IT environments
+• An overview of commonly used modules in government environments.

 Other Considerations for Government

-• Ansible Galaxy for sharing and reusing playbooks and roles
+• Ansible Galaxy for sharing and reusing community roles and playbooks.

-• AWX Project for a web-based user interface and REST API to manage Ansible
+• The AWX Project for a web-based user interface to manage Ansible operations.

-• Testing strategies to ensure reliability and security of automated processes
+• Testing strategies to ensure reliable and secure configurations.

 Requirements